MichaelRumpler/MichaelRumpler.github.io/_pages/kitty.md

 {% include video id="3ab-o7AZ4wE" provider="youtube" %}

 They outsourced voice interaction to their own hardware - the WonderEcho.
-But I couldn't find any more information how it works exactly.
+I couldn't find any information how it works exactly, but it sounds very natural so my bet is on ElevenLabs.

 The [docs](https://docs.hiwonder.com/projects/PuppyPi/en/latest/) look quite good on first sight.